JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 city, country, day
 ```

 Finally, let’s have a quick look at the store content.
-Note that we cut out UUIDs and timestamps here for documentation purposes:
+Note that we cut out UUIDs and timestamps here for brevity:

 ```python
 >>> import re